JakeOtto/python_practice/chapter1/04_methods.md

 ## Reflect and Review

-In this section, you learned about String methods and method chaining.
+In this section, you learned about string methods and method chaining.

 **Please pause at this point to reflect and review your learning...**